ian-bda/nitr_finder/README.md

 - Confirm cysteines yourself.
 The TSV is a triage, not a keep list.
 - Cut **one window** from the outermost confirmed I to the other, plus 100 kb.
 - **Never** merge two I exons into one gene.
+- **Never** translate through an intron.
+SP/TM/cyto come from spliced RNA exons (Illumina or Iso-Seq).
+Without RNA, the gene is V and/or I only.
+- Do not invent a signal peptide from “nearest Met upstream of V,” and do not search the genome for SP/TM.
-- SP = SignalP 5.0 only.
-TM/cyto = DeepTMHMM only.
+- SignalP / DeepTMHMM must not override 8b exons.
 DeepTMHMM’s N-terminal “signal” is **not** an SP.
 - Do not use the target species’ NCBI annotation for flanks.
 Use zebrafish + spotted gar (miniprot) ± RNA.

 ---